 The Russian Ministry of Defense was expected to be the first agency to formally adopt the Angara rocket, Nesterov said.

 Nesterov admitted that at the beginning of flight testing, each Angara-5 had been twice as expensive when compared to the operational Proton rocket, however he expressed confidence that the price per launch would come down significantly as the launch vehicle enters mass production.
-However Angara-5 was not expected to fully replace Proton until the new rocket had completed its flight test program, logged enough successful missions and received its hydrogen-powered upper stage, Nesterov said.
+However Angara-5 was not expected to fully replace Proton until the new rocket had completed its flight test program, (including six launches from Plesetsk), logged enough successful missions and received its hydrogen-powered upper stage, Nesterov said.
 Moreover, its entrance into the commercial launch market would depend on the availability of the new launch pad in Vostochny.
 Industry officials confirmed that in order to become economical, the Angara-A5 would have to launch all federal and all commercial payloads that Russia could win around the world.